Introduction

 - Distance from Vridh Badri: Approximately 14 km

-- Highlights: Hot springs, beautiful scenery, and an ideal relaxation location.
+- Highlights: Hot springs, beautiful scenery, and ideal relaxation location.

 Trekking routes/nature walks